cleesmith/picamera_motion_socket_flask/README.markdown

 cd picamera_motion_socket_flask/run_on_raspberry_pi
 python detect_motion_socket_send.py
 ```
+> It's probably best to wait until the socket server is started before starting
+the above ... see below.

 ## On another server
 > Maybe, on the same Raspberry Pi (RPi).
 This was not tested, because if you're using